web3bio/ensnode/README.md

   - [ ] support collection queries as well, to power `snapshot-eq`
 - [ ] CI/CD with indexing?
   - more recent endlbock for gut checks
-  - with speedy indexing CI/CD might be likely up to some recent blockheight
-  - can load a subgraph snapshot and pass indexer state using snapshot-eq tool as well as api-eq for ensjs test suite
 - [ ] better understand reverse resolution & how that pertains to L2 primary names and impacts the future schema, etc

 ### notes